HumanSignal/label-studio/docs/source/guide/ml.md

 order: 906
 ---

-You can easily connect your favorite machine learning framework with Label Studio by using [Heartex SDK](https://github.com/heartexlabs/pyheartex).
+You can easily connect your favorite machine learning framework with Label Studio Machine Learning SDK.

 That gives you the opportunities to use:
 - **Pre-labeling**: Use model predictions for pre-labeling (e.g. make use on-the-fly model predictions for creating rough image segmentations for further manual refinements)